Learn How To Modify Your Accent

 - Practice delivering short talks

-- Conversational dialogues and talking on the telephone
+- Conversational dialogues and talking on the telephone and online

 If you would like an overview of the major speech sound differences between your native language and Standard American English, contact me.
-It will tell you the speech issues and problems that speakers of your native language encounter most frequently when speaking English.
+I will tell you the speech issues and problems that speakers of your native language encounter most frequently when speaking English.

 Get a FREE print and audio lesson for becoming a more dynamic speaker and improving vocal stress and intonation patterns.